 Though most sites will tell you that “more research is needed,” both of these have been found in studies to lower blood pressure.

-Whey protein too has been found to lower blood pressure in people with high blood pressure without affecting people with normal blood pressure. [http://www.ncbi.nlm.nih.gov/pubmed/22402472]
+Whey protein, too, has been found to lower blood pressure in people with high blood pressure without affecting people with normal blood pressure.

 We found that whey protein beverages lowered BP only in individuals with previously high BP, but not in those with normal blood pressure …

-Science does not support the theory that eating saturated foods puts fatty deposits on your arteries but that doesn’t stop people in white coats with ritual stethoscopes around their necks from telling us this myth.
+Science does not support the theory that eating saturated foods puts fatty deposits on your arteries but that doesn’t stop people in white coats with ritual stethoscopes around their necks from repeating this myth to us.
 However, fatty deposits do happen and if we can clean the arteries early on, hypertension will be less of a problem.

-Hypertension is the result of two main things: arteries not getting the nutrition needed and inflammation (caused by our poor nutrition).
+Hypertension is (most often) the result of two main factors: arteries not getting the nutrition we need, and inflammation (often caused by our poor nutrition).

 A recent study out of Los Angeles Biomedical Research Institute found that after a year on Aged Garlic Extract and CoQ10, they were able to reduce “soft plaque” in people with metabolic syndrome up to 80%.
 [Aged garlic extract and coenzyme Q10 have favorable effect on inflammatory markers and coronary atherosclerosis progression: A randomized clinical trial]

 Additionally, your body needs more efficient fat metabolism and one great way to do this is by increasing your body’s release of adiponectin.
 You need to read the article on adiponectin and how to get more of it into your blood stream.